 (Warning: Explicit Content)

 I’ve been addicted to this song since it came out.
 It’s like if Prince, Marvin Gaye, and Bootsy Collins were all in a room together, and they created this masterpiece called Luke James.
-I love men of soul and R&B who not only celebrate love, but celebrate women in their songs.
-This is why I love artists like The Isley Brothers, Michael Jackson, New Edition, Silk, and Tank.
+I love men of soul and R&B who not only celebrate love and celebrate women in their songs.
+This is why I love artists like The Isley Brothers, New Edition, Silk, and Tank.
 The soul in this form of music is so poignant.

 7. Miles Davis – So What

 I love this particular song because it has a lot of attitude, calmness, and ruffles in between.
 Definitely describes me.
 I’m still a young student when it comes to Jazz.
 No lyrics, just sounds.
 I’m allowed to create my own words and phrases with the emotions of the sax and piano, and I feel free.
-So far, I’ve listened to legends like Miles Davis, John Coltrane, Alice Coltrane, and Herbie Hancock.
-I’m not counting Jazz singers like Billie Holiday and Louis Armstrong.
-There are so many elements to this genre that I can’t figure it out, but maybe that’s the point.
+So far, I’ve listened to legends like Miles Davis, John Coltrane, and Herbie Hancock.

 I hope you now have a good picture of why I love music and the type of music that’s usually coming out of my headphones.
 There’s so much more music and genres that I love, but we’ll get there.